There’s nothing like pain to shut down the party.

 Bottom line?
 Viagra won’t do a couple much good if joint pain makes sex unbearable.

 Makes sense when you think about it, but the extent to which joint replacement perked up the recipient’s sex life was unexpected.
-The results of a small study conducted by orthopedic surgeon, Dr. José Rodriguez were reported recently in The New York Times
+The results of a small study conducted by orthopedic surgeon, Dr. José Rodriguez were reported recently in The New York Times and other media.

 The study involved a series of 3 surveys of 147 patients who had received either knee or hip replacement.
 Both men and women participated in the study; the mean age was just under 58 years old.